The Complete Guide to Pensions: How to Plan for the Retirement You Deserve

 Additional voluntary contributions (AVC)

 Top-up contributions made in addition to your main pension plan.
-Used to boost your retirement fund and gain further tax relief directly from payroll.
+Used to boost your retirement fund and gain further tax relief.

-Another pension vehicle called an AVC PRSA which is done through a separate investment provider and declared to revenue through your income tax return.
+Can be done through a separate investment provider and declared to revenue through your income tax return.
+This is called an AVC PRSA.

 Standard pension limits apply to AVC’s, according t o your salary and age related limits.